layilin/SP23-33852/_annotations/book2.md

 60.119n vermifuge.
 A substance having the power to expel worms from the intestines, an anthelmintic.

-60.119n *Setae*.
-Bristles.

-[plant] 60.119n English field-pea. *Pisum sativum*, also known as the English pea, garden pea, or green pea.
+[plant] 60.123n English field-pea. *Pisum sativum*, also known as the English pea, garden pea, or green pea.
 Native to Eurasia.

 60.123n. melasses.
 Molasses, the by-product of refining sugarcane.

+60.123n *Setae*.
+Bristles.

 [plant] 61.128 chickweed. *Stellaria media*, a plant native to Europe.